shoelace-style/shoelace/README.md

 ## Shoemakers 🥾

 Shoemakers, or "Shoelace developers," can use this documentation to learn how to build Shoelace from source.
-You will need Node >= 14 to build and run the project locally.
-It is preferred, but not required, to use npm 7.
+You will need Node >= 14.15 to build and run the project locally.

 **You don't need to do any of this to use Shoelace!** This page is for people who want to contribute to the project, tinker with the source, or create a custom build of Shoelace.